pedrogameiro/awesome-treetile/README.md

-treetile
+Treetile
 ========

-treetile is binary tree-based, dynamical tiling layout for Awesome 3.5 and latter.
+Treetile is binary tree-based, dynamical tiling layout for Awesome 3.5 and latter.
 Similarly to tmux or i3wm, if a new client/window is created, the screen area occupied by the previous focused client (progenitor) will be split vertically or horizontally and shared equally by the new and the previous